Nguyễn Văn Tâm: Career

 After the August Revolution, following the Japanese surrender in 1945, Tâm was imprisoned by the new Viet Minh authorities for crimes against the people but was soon freed by the returning French military.

 He was among the government ministers presented on June 1, 1946, at the proclamation of the "Republic of Cochinchina"—a first, abortive, attempt of the French to create a post-colonial client state.
 "Premier" Nguyen van Tinh was so humiliated by the French that after six months he hanged himself.
 When in 1949, in agreement with the Bảo Đại the French created the State of Vietnam, Tâm was sent north as governor of Tonkin to do battle with the communist-insurgent Democratic Republic of Vietnam.
 In June 1952 he became Prime Minister while his son, Nguyễn Văn Hinh, was appointed Chief of Staff of the French auxiliary Vietnamese National Army.
 He resigned his premiership on 12 January 1954 and was replaced by prince Bửu Lộc.

+During Tâm's premiership, there were many stories and anecdotes poking fun of Tâm.
+For example, one tale claimed he was once gifted a huge banner proclaiming him "Outstanding among all officials", which he graciously accepted.
+However, unknown to Tâm, the characters on the banner could alternatively be read as "the dog Tam" or "houseboy of the West."
+Anthropologist Neil L. Jamieson notes that many of these stories were likely false, but they nevertheless indicate that his subordinates' were deeply unhappy with his way of governing.
+Tâm also likely found them quite humiliating and seriously detrimental to his prestige.

 From 1955 he lived in exile in the United States.